Konstantin8891/hw05_final/README.md

 Yatube social network

 Post your images, video, text.
 Comment posts.
 Subscribe to authors.
 Based on Django framework 2.2.28.
+All dependencies are in requirements.txt.

 Project uploaded to konstantin06.pythonanywhere.com